avsha11/piclicks2/SPEC.md

 # SPEC

 ## Terms
-- **Clear area**: The visible rounded rectangle in the Editor/Preview.
+- **Clear area**: The visible tile rounded rectangle in the Editor/Preview.
 - **With bleed**: Clear area plus **2 mm hidden bleed** (used in print files).

 ## Key constants